+Table 4.: Data regarding cooperation with industry

 COOPERATION WITH INDUSTRY:

-Number of realized student internships within the last 2 years: Number of industry experts involved in student training: Involvement of industry experts in shaping the study programmes: Number of developed joint industry- academia labs:
+Number of realized student internships within the last 2 years: Number of created BSc/MSc theses in cooperation with external experts within the last 2 years: Number of industry experts involved in student training: Involvement of industry experts in shaping the study programmes: Number of developed joint industry- academia labs:

-1st Cycle Stu ıdy Programme (BSc)
+1 st Cycle Stu dy Programme (BSc)

 UNI- KLU_BSc

 UL_BSc Internship is not compulsory. n.a., a few small number no n.a.

 FERIT_BSc 5 10 3 yes 1

 UB_BSc Internship is compulsory for all students.
-However, School of electrical Engineering usually does not offer internships by direct contract with companies.
-The internships are offered by state and city government, by big companies (i.e. telecom operators) and by SME companies.
-Students are informed about internships by School of Electrical Engineering web portal, and public announcements.
-School of electrical Engineering provides all necessary support to students (i.e. formal internship request or similar) but usually has no influence on the internship agreement or internship form or content.
-Up to 5% of all finished BSc theses.
-Including of the industry experts is formally regulated by Law since October 2017. no 0 UBL_BSc 4 5-10 (there is no official record) 3-5 (there is no official record) 4 1 UNI_BSc Telecommunication module: 10 0 0 no 1 UNS_BSc All students (the internship is compulsory); most of them are realised in cooperation with industry.
+However, the School of electrical Engineering usually does not offer internships by direct contract with companies.
+The internships are offered by state and city government, by big companies (i.e. telecom operators) and by SMEs.
+Students are informed about internships by the School of Electrical Engineering web portal, and public announcements.
+The School of electrical Engineering provides all necessary support to students (i.e. formal internship request or similar) but usually has no influence on the internship agreement Up to 5% of all completed BSc theses.
+Including of the industry experts is formally regulated by law since October 2017. no 0 UBL_BSc 5-10 (there is no 3-5 (there is no 4 1 Telecommunication official record) official record) UNI_BSc module: 10 All students (the 0 0 no 1 UNS_BSc internship is compulsory); most of them are realised in cooperation with industry.
 Small percent.
-Almost zero. yes 0 UNSA_BSc luter a hin 7 UNTZ_BSc internship is not compulsory.
-3-5 per year 5 no 0 2nd Cycle St udy Programme (MSc) UNI- KLU_MSc N/A N/A N/A N/A N/A
+Almost zero. yes 0 UNSA_BSc 7 UNTZ_BSc Internship is not compulsory.
+3-5 per year 5 no 0 2 nd Cycle Stu ıdy Programme (MSc) UNI- KLU_MSc N/A N/A N/A N/A N/A

 UL_MSc Internship is not compulsory. n.a., a few small number no n.a.
 FERIT_MSc 26 30 yes 1 UB_MSc There is no internship at this level of studies.
-However, majority of the students enrolled to master degree level studies are employed (up to 75%).
-There is no formal cooperation by contract of School of Electrical Engineering with companies.
-However, students who work for companies often choose Master thesis related to the project they are they work on.
+However, majority of the students enrolled in master's degree level studies are employed (up to 75%). thesis related to the project they are they work on.
 In addition, certain number of Master thesis are part of the commercial projects led by professors.
-In total, up to 50% of master thesis is related to real-life industry problems.
-Including of the industry experts is formally regulated by Law since October 2017. no 0 UBL_MSc 1 2 (there is no official record) 2 (there is no official record) 4 1 UNI_MSc 35 0 0 no 0 UNS_MSc All students (the internship is compulsory); most of them are realised in cooperation with industry.
+In total, up to 50% of master theses is related to real-life industry problems.
+Including of the industry experts is formally regulated by Law since October 2017. no 0 UBL_MSc 1 2 (there is no official record) 2 (there is no official record) 4 1 UNI_MSc 35 0 0 no 0 UNS_MSc All students (the internship is compulsory); most of them are realised in cooperation with the industry.
 Small percent.
 Almost zero. yes 0 UNSA_MSc 7 yes 2 UNTZ_MSc Internship is not compulsory.
 Small percent 0 no 0